inato/junior-take-home-test/README.md

 # Run in watch mode

 ## Using yarn
-This command launches both the API and the front-end, and will them when one file changes.
+This command launches both the API and the front-end, and will restart them when one file changes.
 This command also watches for changes in the graphQL schema and will export the new schema whenever it's needed.

 ```sh